Anne Dauphinais

-Anne Dauphinais (born 1960) is an American politician.
-She is a Republican currently serving Connecticut House of Representatives District 44, comprising the towns of Killingly, Plainfield, and Sterling.
-Dauphinais grew up in Killingly and graduated from the Northern Maine Vocational Technical Institute and from Eastern Connecticut State University.
-She worked in nursing, sales, and for the Connecticut Department of Correction before being elected to the House in 2016, 2018 and 2020.
-Beginning in 2019, Dauphinais was a prominent leader opposing vaccine legislation in Connecticut and later protesting public safety measures put in place to curb the spread of the COVID-19 pandemic.
+Anne Dauphinais (born 1960) is an American nurse, sales consultant, former case manager, and politician serving in the Connecticut House of Representatives for District 44, comprising the towns of Killingly, Plainfield, and Sterling.
+A Republican, Dauphinais grew up in Killingly and graduated from the Northern Maine Vocational Technical Institute and from Eastern Connecticut State University.
+She worked in nursing, sales, and for the Connecticut Department of Correction before first being elected to the House in 2016.
+Dauphinais was a prominent critic of compulsory COVID vaccine legislation in Connecticut.

 Early life and career

 Dauphinais was born in 1960 and grew up in Killingly.
 She attended Eastern Connecticut State University where she received a Bachelor of Arts in sociology, and she graduated from Northern Maine Vocational Technical Institution's nursing program in 1986.

 Dauphinais worked as a nurse, as a pre-release case manager for the Connecticut Department of Correction, and as a sales consultant for Novartis.